June 24 – 26, 2013

-The 2013 CIMPAD Conference was held in Windhoek, Namibia.
+The Ninth CIMPAD Conference (2013) was held in Windhoek, Namibia.

 The Consortium for International Management, Policy, Administration and Development is, indeed, much more than just another conference.
 It is a commitment to participate as full partners on the global stage by helping empower citizens with resources for the sustainable development of their communities.
 The 2013 CIMPAD Conference in Windhoek, Namibia emanated from this commitment and facilitated development of a new set of institutional linkages, faculty exchanges, collaborative research and program activities among African, between African and American and other public service professionals.